-I'm very bright, a good communicator, interesting, fun, funny, witty, kind and honest (I always return lost wallets whenever I find them).
+I'm a good communicator, interesting, fun, funny, witty, kind and honest (I always return lost wallets whenever I find them).
 I have a strong sense of ethics and always try to be fair and sensitive to others.

 Close friends have told me that I'm warm, compassionate, intuitive, open, unpretentious and down to earth.
 I guess I could be described as a good balance of both head and heart.
 I constantly look for the interesting and out of the ordinary aspects of life and especially love great conversation and sharing thoughts and feelings.
 I love the theater, films, yoga, all types of music (especially jazz), the ocean (scuba diving), most outdoor nature experiences, museums, art and animals (mostly anything with four legs).
 I'm also generally well behaved in public.

 I love to sing and have been told I have a beautiful voice (all humility aside).
 An avid reader of just about anything interesting, I'll try most anything at least once (well, most of the time anyway).
 Well-traveled, I've been just about around the world especially all over India and Asia.